openfl/OpenFLDevelopersGuide/using-the-textfield-class/working-with-static-text.md

 **Accessing static text fields with the StaticText class**

-Typically, you use the flash.text.StaticText class in the Actions panel of Flash Professional to interact with a static text instance placed on the Stage.
+Typically, you use the openfl.text.StaticText class in the Actions panel of Flash Professional to interact with a static text instance placed on the Stage.
 You may also work in Haxe files that interact with a project containing static text.
 In either case, you can’t instantiate a static text instance programmatically.
 Static text is created in Flash Professional.

 To create a reference to an existing static text field, iterate over the items in the display list and assign a variable.
 For example: